iAdramelk/postcss-helpers/README.md

 #### #createImportHelper( rule )

-Returns new ImportHelper object from the @import walue string (see description below).
+Returns new ImportHelper object from the @import value string (see description below).

 ### new UrlsHelper( rule )